moliver28/research-handbook/content/handbook/marketing/growth/engineering/_index.md

 As the technical spike work comes to a completion, complete the following steps to close out the spike process:

 - Provide a summary comment with detailed learnings of your investigation and recommended path(s) for the solution in the spike issue.
 Include an outline of the recommended next step issues and/or epics to be created for the next phase of work.
-- Tag in the responsible PM, EM, and Growth Engineering team (@gitlab-org/growth/engineering team) for review.
+- Tag in the responsible PM, EM, and Growth Engineering team (`@gitlab-org/growth/engineering` team) for review.
 - Confirm with the responsible PM that the spike requirements have been met within the alotted duration time.
-- Move the technical spike issue to ~workflow::complete.
+- Move the technical spike issue to `~workflow::complete`.
 - Close the technical spike issue.

 ### UX